sebastianekstrom/dotfiles/mac-quality-of-life-commands.md

 # MacOS quality of life settings
 A list of settings that'll make your life with MacOS a bit smoother.
-The commands in this list are ment to be pasted into the `Terminal` app.
+The commands in this list are ment to be pasted into the `Terminal` app one line at the time.

 ## Save all screenshots to its own folder
-Instead of all screenshots ending up cluttering the desktop, this command will save all screenshots to a specific folder.
+Instead of all screenshots ending up cluttering the desktop this command will save all screenshots to a specific folder.

 ```bash
 $ mkdir ~/Documents/Screenshots